Deployment & Fault Tolerance

 kubectl apply -f headless-service.yml

-Then verify it was succesful:
+Then verify it was successful:

 kubectl get services clustered-app